knpuniversity/symfony2-rest/knpu/episode3/conditionally-embedding-relations.md

 `testGETProgrammerDeep`.
 Now, add a query parameter called `?deep`.
 The idea is simple: if the client adds `?deep=1`, then the API should expose more embedded objects.
-Use the asserter to say `assertResponsePropertyExists()`, pass that the `$response` and the property we'll expect is `user`.
+Use the asserter to say `assertResponsePropertyExists()`, pass that the `$response` and the property we'll expect, which is `user`.
 Since this will be an entire user object, check specifically for `user.username`.

 Very nice!